k80ambrose/2014/README.md

 # twentyfourteen
-this is a poem about a time and a color
+this poem is about a time and a color